About SQL Server Backup in Azure VMs

 - Backup preference: Secondary

 Fix SQL sysadmin permissions

-If you need to fix permissions because of an UserErrorSQLNoSysadminMembership error, do the following:
+If you need to fix permissions because of UserErrorSQLNoSysadminMembership error, perform the below steps:

 On the SQL Server, open the Security/Logins folder.